HarrisBoyle/HarrisBoyle/README.md

 - I’m currently working as a Data Scientist and contributing to all stages of the lifecycle for building intelligent forceasting models within Financial Services.

-- Studying for the final year of my Data Science MSc.
+- MSc in Data Science and BSc in Mathematics

 - In my free time, I play Chess (poorly) and enjoy exercising.